Swiss stocks - Factors to watch on Aug 19

 COMPANY STATEMENTS

+* IMPLENIA said it won a 235 million franc order to build first infrastructure section of Stockholm's new bypass.

+* BUCHER said Michael Hausermann is leaving the Bucher Municipal division.
+He'll be replaced by Coean van Rosmalen who has been at the company's Johnson Sweeper unit in the United Kingdom.

-* Feintool said its operating profit more than doubled to 17.4 million Swiss francs in the first half and it confirmed its full-year forecasts.
+* SIEGFRIED HOLDING said its first-half profit rose to 21.1 million Swiss francs, up from 18.8 million francs in the year-earlier period.

-* Forbo said it was augmenting its current share buyback programme, offering to repurchase maximum 107,500 of its registered shares or 5 percent of the share capital at a fixed price of 900 francs per registered share.

-* PSP Swiss Property said operating net income excluding changes in fair value rose b y 2.6 percent to 87.4 million Swiss francs in the first half of 2014.
+* HUEGLI HOLDING said first-half sales rose 1.1 percent to 187 million francs, while profit edged up to 11.9 million francs.
+It said full year sales and EBIT will be in range of 2014.

+* ASCOM confirmed its full-year guidance after first-half revenue stagnated at 203.3 million francs.

 ECONOMY